tinahaibodi/creativescreaming/README.md

 # creativescreaming
-a p5js gui that processes sound and movement as creative typographic illustration
+a processing.js experiment that processes sound and movement as creative typographic illustration